 How to play online slots: step by step

-1st step: decide on a new casino youâd like to play at.
+1st step: decide on a new casino you would like to play at.
 We have a list of Canada-facing casinos that we recommend and stand by.
 They have up to 10,000 games in their collection, massive numbers that keep getting bigger each month as new slots are released.

 2nd step: visit the casino and sign up for an account there.
 Verify your email and the rest of the information required.

 3rd step: make your first deposit, and make sure you use the bonus code provided on our site.
-It will give you extra money and/or free spins to play with, but some obligations come with that kind of promotion.
+It will give you extra money or free spins to play with, but some obligations come with that kind of promotion.

-6th step: once youâve covered all requirements, and if itâs within the given time, you can cash out your winnings (if they exist).
+6th step: once you have covered all requirements, and if it is within the given time, you can cash out your winnings, if they exist.

 Playing responsibly: tips and resources for Canadian players

-- Canada Safety Council
+- Visit Canada Safety Council.

 - Responsible Gambling Council helps you locate a gambling counsellor in your area.
 It is free and anonymous.

-- CAMH (Centre for Addiction and Mental Health) via phone at 1 800 463-2338.
+- CAMH Centre for Addiction and Mental Health, via phone at 1-800-463-2338.

-- Play Smart
+- Visit Play Smart.

 All our Canadian Slots